Are you a crew member of an airline or ship?

 - They plan to remain for a fixed period;

-- They have a residence outside the U.S., as well as other binding obligations which will ensure their return abroad at the conclusion of the trip.
+- They have a residence outside the U.S. and other binding obligations to ensure their return abroad after the trip.

-WHO IS CONSIDERED A “CREWMEMBER” FOR THE PURPOSES OF A D-VISA?
+WHO IS CONSIDERED A “CREW MEMBER” FOR THE PURPOSES OF D-VISA?

-Some examples of “crew members” for the purpose of a D visa are as follows:
+Some examples of “crew members” for a D-Visa are as follows:

 - Musicians and onboard entertainers